Attachment of Earnings Calculator (AEO) | Instant Estimate

 DEA

 Direct Earnings Attachment.
-Used by the DWP to recover benefit overpayments.
+Used by the DWP to recover certain benefit overpayments from earnings.

 NDR

 Normal Deduction Rate.
-The specific fixed amount ordered by a court to be deducted.
+The fixed amount a court may state should be deducted each pay period.

 LIABILITY ORDER

-A court order granting the council authority to take enforcement action.
+A court order that allows a council to take enforcement action for unpaid council tax.